-On the present record, we do not favor Patent Owner's interpretation of Tacken, particularly in view of what appears to be the close association between Alexion and the authors of Tacken.
+We do not favor this interpretation on the present record, and particularly in view of what appears to be the close association between Alexion and the authors of Tacken.
 See Ex.
 1008, 1278 (footnote).
-Specifically, Tacken discloses that the reported lectin-specific antibody research was supported by "funding from Alexion Pharmaceuticals" to the lead author, and that three of the other authors were "employed by Alexion Pharmaceuticals, whose potential product was studied in the present work."
-Id.
+Specifically, Tacken discloses that the lectin-specific antibody research was supported by "funding from Alexion Pharmaceuticals" to the lead author, and that three of the paper's other authors were "employed by Alexion Pharmaceuticals, whose potential product was studied in the present work."

+Id. at 1278.
 Notably, one of the Tacken authors, Russell P. Rother, is also an author of Thomas, published some nine years earlier.
 See Ex.
 1010, 1389.
-If it would have been reasonable for anyone to have known that eculizumab had a human hybrid IgG2/IgG4 constant domain and was an h5G1.1-mAb, specific for the human terminal complement protein C5, as reported in Tacken, the Tacken authors would have been such people.

-On the present record, we find it unlikely that Mr. Rother and the other Tacken authors mistakenly referred to eculizumab as having an IgG2/IgG4 constant region.
-We find it more plausible that Tacken cites to

-Thomas as describing eculizumab's C5-specific CDRs, and refers to Mueller 1997 (Ex.
-1006) for the IgG2/IgG4 heavy chain sequence common to both eculizumab and the anti-lectin antibody under development.
-We also find it plausible that other documents Patent Owner points to as citing to Thomas also do so in reference to the C5-specific variable domain, rather than to the constant region or other non-antigen binding features of the molecule.
+On the present record, we find it unlikely that Mr. Rother (a named inventor of the '880 patent) and the other Tacken authors were mistaken in referring to eculizumab as having an IgG2/IgG4 constant region.
+We find more plausible that Tacken cites to Thomas as describing eculizumab's C5-specific CDRs, and refers to Mueller 1997 for the IgG2/IgG4 heavy chain sequence common to both eculizumab and the anti-lectin antibody under development.
+We also find it plausible, that other documents Patent Owner points to as citing to Thomas also do so in reference to the C5-specific variable domain, rather than to the constant region or other non-antigen binding features of the molecule.
 See Prelim.
 Resp.
-12-13, 55.
+13 (timeline); Pet.
+66; Ex.
+1036, 6-8.
 We invite the parties to further address this issue at trial.